strawberry-graphql/invite-to-org/README.md

 action to invite all users that have sent a pull request that has been merged to Strawberry GraphQL.

+This action is meant to run on pushes to the main branch and it will automatically find the PR that was merged and invite the user to the organisation.

 ## Inputs

 - `organisation`: the name of the organisation